wangziqi2013/wangziqi2013.github.io/_posts/2019-02-04-consistent-durable-and-safe.markdown

 every offset that is the multiple of cache line, and verifies the assumption by computing the checksum.
 If the computed checksum matches the value stored in the checksum field, then a valid block header have been found, and the recovery manager uses the size of the block to jump to the next header to analyze.

+If allocation information were only to be stored at the header of each block, then memory allocation would have to iterate through all blocks on the NVM heap to find a block of the requested size, the time complexity of which is propotional to the number of objects on the heap.
+To accelerate this process, NVMalloc also maintains a segregated free list structure in DRAM as a hint.
+The segregated free list is similar to the one in ordinary malloc implementations, the difference being that nodes in the list do not contain data, but just pointers to the NVM heap.
+Memory allocation first checks the segregated list entry of the requested size class.
+If there is an element in the list, the element will be popped out, and the routine checks the block header to verify that the list element is consistent with the block metadata.
+The reason that